Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Being the first time for us to cycle in a loop, we are pretty happy to leave a lot of our ballast at the guest house.
 We are as light as we have never been.
 The plan was to leave at 9 am but at 11 we are still drinking an excellent espresso by Antonio (Mamma Mia, the best Italian restaurant in Bali we became addicted to after so much crappy food in Flores).

 To reach Lake Batur, the highest lake in Bali, located inside the caldera of the homonymous volcano, we’ll be facing 1,000 meters of ascent today.
-There are several parallel roads going from Ubud to Batur, all of them have very similar gradients.
+There are several parallel roads going from Ubud to Batur, and all of them have very similar gradients.
 So we decided to go for the smaller one.

 Balinese ceremonies and greasy peasy uphills